apache/couchdb-documentation/src/config/http.rst

     .. config:option:: password :: Certificate key password

         String containing the user's password.
-Only used if the private keyfile is password protected::
+Only used if the private key file is password protected::

             [ssl]